Liza Minnelli Says She Is Not Supportive of New Judy Garland Biopic

 — Independent Film (@TheIndyFilm) June 15, 2018

-Of particular interest to the filmmaker was the winter of 1968 when Garland was touring in London, according to Variety.
+Of particular interest to the filmmakers was the winter of 1968 when Garland was touring in London, according to Variety.

 “As the concerts get underway the star of stage and screen is 47 and exhausted, fragile, and wanting to be at home with her kids, casting into doubt whether the shows, at the Talk of the Town nightclub, can go on.”